-Professionally, Ms. O’Hanlon has been a guest conductor for several All County festivals in Suffolk County.
+Professionally, Ms. O’Hanlon has been a guest conductor for several All-County festivals in Suffolk County.
 Ms. O’Hanlon’s passion for World Music has led to reading sessions at Westminster Choir College and a presentation at the Crane School of Music.
 In the fall of 2017, Ms. O’Hanlon presented World Music workshops at the Balanced Mind Conference and the NYACDA Conference.
-As the conductor of Symphonic Choir she loves to expose her students to a wide variety of ethnically diverse music.
-In addition to choral leadership, Ms. O’Hanlon is also a Health Coach and Yoga and Mindfulness teacher to both children and adults.
+As the conductor of MYO Senior Treble Choir she loves to expose her students to a wide variety of ethnically diverse music.
+In addition to choral leadership, Ms. O’Hanlon is also a Health Coach, and a Yoga and Mindfulness teacher to both children and adults.